Christine Sands

 There are two types of deputy, similar to those of Powers of Attorneys:

-If a loved one no longer has mental capacity to manage their own affairs, we can help with the following applications:
+If a loved one no longer has mental capacity to manage their own affairs, we can help with the application for an individual to be appointed the Deputy with the Court of Protection in order to manage the financial and property affairs of a family member.

 Our highly experienced lawyers are specialists in this area of law.
 They are here to listen to your wishes and to provide expert advice whilst being committed to excellent client care through a client focused, efficient and cost effective service.

-And because we understand that life is busy and it’s not always easy to take time out during standard working hours, our team can also offer out of hours appointments including evening and weekends as well as home visits, should you instruct us.
+Because we understand that life is busy and it’s not always easy to take time out during standard working hours, or you may not locally to one of our offices - our team also offer online appointments as well as out of hours appointments including evening and weekends.

 > Back to Wills, Trusts and Probate